thenervelab/validator-brain/readme.md

 2. **Database connection errors**: Ensure PostgreSQL is running and credentials are correct
 3. **RabbitMQ connection errors**: Check if RabbitMQ is accessible on port 5672
 4. **IPFS errors**: Ensure IPFS node is running and API is accessible
+5. **File assignment issues**: Check miner capacity and health scores using the monitoring scripts

 ## License